vaeth/squashmount/README.md

-If you plan to use portage's `sync-type = squashdelta`, you might want to copy the content of `etc/portage/repo.postsync.d` to `/etc/portage/repo.postsync.d` Note that the hook-file in this directory treats the mount point "gentoo" specially!
-See the example configuration in `etc/squashmount.pl` how to setup an appropriate mount point "gentoo" for this setting.
+If you plan to use portage's `sync-type = squashdelta`, you might want to copy the content of `etc/portage/repo.postsync.d` to `/etc/portage/repo.postsync.d` Note that the hook-file in this directory treats the mount point “gentoo” specially!
+See the example configuration in `etc/squashmount.pl` how to setup an appropriate mount point “gentoo” for this setting.

 In all cases you have to copy `lib/squashmount.pl` to `/etc/squashmount.pl` and adapt it to your need!
 This is an essential point of squashmount,